What does Texas SR10 do?

 SR10 was signed into law by Governor Greg Abbott on August 15, 2025.

-The compliance urgency for SR10 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SR10 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 The cost impact of SR10 is estimated as "low".
 This may vary based on industry and implementation requirements.